SigurdHuse/FYS3150/project5/README.md

 ### How to change barrier configuration
 Can be done by changing `config.txt`, explanations of parameters are in file.
+IMPORTANT!
+Do not change the structure of the file, the program reads line for line so only change numerical values in the file.

 ## Run tests
 Run command:
-`c++ test.cpp src/system.cpp -I include/ -larmadillo -O2 -o test.exe && ./test.exe`
+`c++ test.cpp src/grid.cpp src/solver.cpp -I include/ -larmadillo -O2 -o test.exe && ./test.exe`

 ## Generate plots and compute estimated values from report
 Run command  `python3 plotter.py`.